CHAPTERS 49-51

 “And what do you think?”
 Kaczmarek said, eying him, as if sizing him up, looking into his soul and assessing what he saw there.
 Something about this man seemed dangerous, but Richard wanted more than anything to trust him.
 The leader of the rebellion, perhaps the only person left with the resources to organize a successful rescue mission, who also, miraculously, both believed them and seemed willing to help.

 “Unless she manages to escape on her own,” Richard said.
-“I think you may be our only hope of getting our daughter home.”
+“I think you may be our best shot of getting our daughter home.”

 +